Sensory Glove-Based Surgical Robot User Interface: Experimental Results

 \subsection{Control Results}

-A sample trajectory of the da Vinci arm controlled with our proposed glove, performed by one of the surgeons, is shown in Fig.~\ref{fig:glove_psm_T}.
+A sample trajectory of the da Vinci arm controlled by one of the surgeons with our proposed system is shown in Fig.~\ref{fig:glove_psm_T}.
 A comparison of the kinematics of the glove and the instrument tip is shown in Figs.~\ref{fig:glove_psm_P} and \ref{fig:glove_psm_R}, respectively.
-The motion of the PSM exhibits a stair-case movement due to the implementation of position control of the arm in dVRK (green box in Fig.~\ref{fig:glove_psm_dtw}), where the robot temporarily stops once it reaches the goal position.
-The shaded regions show the moments when the clutch (\gn{Fist} gesture) was activated.
-Our clutch mechanism (Section~\ref{sec:clutch}) prevents the PSM from moving while activated and resumes the movement smoothly when released.
+The motion of the PSM exhibits a staircase movement due to the implementation of position control of the arm in dVRK (green box in Fig.~\ref{fig:glove_psm_dtw}), where the robot stops once it reaches the reference position.

+In Fig.~\ref{fig:glove_psm_T}, the shaded region in gray (3 seconds) corresponds to the initialization of the system.
+This occurs after the \textbf{Ring} gesture has been activated for two seconds.
+During initialization, the arm tries to align with the pose of the glove.
+The shaded region in purple corresponds to the period during which the \textbf{Clutch} was activated.
+The \textbf{Clutch} prevents the PSM from moving; the motion is resumed when the \textbf{Clutch} is released.
 The motion of the index and thumb of the glove and the instrument jaw is depicted in Fig.~\ref{fig:glove_psm_jaw}.
-Currently, the fully closed configuration of the FBF jaw is represented by a negative value in the dVRK's system (as the $0^{\circ}$ angle corresponds to a parallel configuration of the jaw where it is not completely closed); the slight difference for extreme values between the glove and the PSM is due to the scaling between the glove and the jaw.